Special offer

 Promoting awareness and education of substance use

-Company leadership should work to understand daily employee struggles.
-That includes being aware of substance use and recovery needs and providing education and training that fosters a supportive work culture.
+Company leadership can seek to understand day‑to‑day employee needs and, where appropriate, provide general awareness training that fosters a supportive culture, aligned with company policy.
 This may include wellness programs, such as on-site fitness classes, but it should go beyond them.

 Consider how you can do the following: